RubyLichtenstein/Domain-Layer-Modeling/README.md

 #### Operating on either stream

-* Fold - applies `sucsess` block if this is a Success or `failure` if this is a Failure.
+* Fold - applies `success` block if this is a Success or `failure` if this is a Failure.

 ```kotlin
 Observable.just<Either<Exception, String>>(Success("Hello"))